This series of historical articles was begun to bring the Museum to our community during the days of

 Today's story focuses on the homes of the modest Irish, both in Ireland and in America.
 We thank University College Cork for this image of a recreated mud hut home they displayed for a recent Great Hunger Remembrance.

 The visionaries who launched our Museum in 2002 had tremendous insight into the elements of Irish immigrant life within the neighborhood, and included workplaces, social settings, schools, marketing and religious life among the displays.
-These provide us modern-day researchers a solid foundation from which to find new discoveries.
+Recent, deeper research led us to discover remarkable stories of true heroism.

 More than one million Irish had become landless and starving, and saw no option but to flee.
 They began decidedly urban lives in America, rather than the rural village life that their people had known for millenia.
 And yet, they remembered home.

 Churches of Baltimore's ethnic communities were a reflection on the land they left, and the culture they built in their new home.
-Immigrants also remembered their loved ones who passed away since coming to America: sometimes by dedicating windows and other objects to them.
+Immigrants remembered their loved ones who passed away in remarkable ways: sometimes by dedicating windows and other objects to them.
+Those who remembered their forebears in these ways were often the more modest , including the spinsters of the parish.

 Baltimore's early Irish parishes were often led by native sons of the Emerald Isle, and West Baltimore's St. Peter the Apostle Catholic Church was no exception.
 Their first pastor was Edward McColgan, born on May 5, 1812, in County Donegal, Ireland.
 He led Baltimore's Irish to remember their homeland, but also advocated for temperance in significant ways.